bluuesz/bluuesz/README.md

-### Hi there 👋
+### Hi, I'm Wosley 👋

-I literally don't know what I'm doing.
-I just code what I find interesting. 🤷‍

-## About me

-My name is Wosley Vacemberg, I am 19 years old and I am a software developer.
+I'm 19 years old and I am a software developer.

+## Interests

 - I am currently learning about functional languages.
-Haskell and Elixir
+Haskell and Elixir.
-- Also studying GraphQL in my spare time. ❤️
+- Also learning about graphql.

 ## Work

-Yeah, I'm not working at the moment, if you have something cool and want to tell me, get in touch =)
+I'm not working at the moment, if you have something cool and want to tell me, get in touch =)

 [Discord](https://discordapp.com/users/612741651798032574)